pghvlaans/yalpack/README.md

 *Upgrading glibc and SysVinit*

 As the Linux From Scratch documentation indicates, glibc upgrades generally entail a full system rebuild.
-Although yalpack 0.1.4+ been tested to upgrade glibc up to 2.33, this type of upgrade should be treated with care and is not necessarily advisable. glibc downgrades (in particular, downgrades to versions older than the one used to build LFS) are unsupported altogether.
+Although yalpack 0.1.4+ been tested to upgrade glibc up to 2.33, this type of upgrade should be treated with care and is not necessarily advisable. glibc downgrades (especially downgrades to versions older than the one used to build LFS) are unsupported altogether.

 In order to avoid unmounting problems at the next halt or reboot, pkgup uses /sbin/telinit to reload /sbin/init if glibc or sysvinit upgrades are detected. *This procedure is untested on systemd-based installations.*